Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

-Therapy plays a CRUCIAL role to improve a cerebral palsy child’s overall quality of life.
+Therapy plays a crucial role to improve a child’s overall quality of life!

-What is EVEN better is the therapies can be combined and tailored to a child’s unique needs.
+What’s even better is different therapies and activities can be combined tailored to a child’s needs for maximum results.

 Let’s get started.

-Many children gain more progress towards their goals in three weeks of intensive therapy than they do in a whole 12 months of ongoing traditional therapy.
+Many kids gain more progress towards their goals in 3 weeks of intensive therapy versus 12 months of traditional therapy.

-Intensive Physical Therapy is an extremely effective form of therapy to improve a child’s gross motor functions because of the ‘intense’ nature of the therapy.
+CME is an extremely effective form of therapy to improve a child’s motor functions based on the ‘intense’ nature of the therapy.

-The therapy will last on average 3 hours per day 5 days per week for one to three week periods.
+The therapy lasts on average 3 hours per day 5 days per week for one to three week periods.